-When I made my appointed I got this questionnaire called Zungs questionnaire with 20 questions I was supposed to answers with numbers 1-4 meaning “never or rarely” “sometimes” “often” and “always“.
+When I made my appointment I got this questionnaire called Zungs questionnaire with 20 questions I was supposed to answers with numbers 1-4 meaning “never or rarely” “sometimes” “often” and “always“.

 It was great cuz at least I know what we’ll be discussing at our session and I could think about it and prepare.

-Here I’m gonna translate you the questions and my answers.
+Here I’m gonna translate the questions and my answers.

 1.I am sad or desolate – This was one of the hardest questions cuz most of the time I was just numb.
 I could lie in a bed staring on the wall and hours could pass without me even noticing.
 Otherwise there would be times where I would start crying in the middle of a store for no reason whatsoever. = often